2024–25 Austrian Football Bundesliga: Championship round

 The points obtained during the regular season were halved (and rounded down) before the start of the playoff.
 As a result, the teams started with the following points before the playoff: Sturm Graz 23, Austria Wien 23, Red Bull Salzburg 19, Wolfsberger 18, Rapid Wien 17, and Blau-Weiß Linz 16.
-The points of Blau-Weiß Linz were rounded down – in the event of any ties on points at the end of the playoffs, a half point will be added for them.
+The points of Blau-Weiß Linz were rounded down – in the event of any ties on points at the end of the playoffs, a half point would be added for them.